ihr-it-projekt/DayZModsInfo/TBJewelsOfSurvival/Readme.md

 ## Features

 ### Admin
-- Admin can reload configs in Crafting Book
+- Admins can reload configs in the Crafting Book.

-### 21 new Materials
+### 21 New Materials
 - Ore (Gold, Silver, Copper, Iron, Gemstone Red, Gemstone Green, Gemstone Blue)
-- crafted Ore (Gold, Silver, Copper, Iron, Gemstone Red, Gemstone Green, Gemstone Blue)
+- Crafted Ore (Gold, Silver, Copper, Iron, Gemstone Red, Gemstone Green, Gemstone Blue)
-- Gemstone (Red, Green, Blue)
+- Gemstones (Red, Green, Blue)
-- Ingot (Gold, Silver, Copper, Iron)
+- Ingots (Gold, Silver, Copper, Iron)

-### Smelter (static and non static)
+### Smelter (Static and non-static)
-- used to smelt ore to ingots
+- Used to smelt ore into ingots.
-- Sound animation when processing
+- Sound animation during processing.
-- Consumes Gas and Metal Ores
+- Consumes gas and metal ores.
-- Gas requirement can be disabled for static smelter
+- Gas requirement can be disabled for static smelters.

-### Grinder (static and non static)
+### Grinder (Static and non-static)
-- used to grind gemstone ore to gemstone
+- Used to grind gemstone ore into gemstones.
-- sound and running animation when processing
+- Sound and running animation during processing.
-- consume batteries and gemstone ore
+- Consumes batteries and gemstone ore.
-- battery requirement can be disabled for static grinder
+- Battery requirement can be disabled for static grinders.
-- can be used by only one player at same time
+- Can be used by only one player at a time.

-### Anvil (static and non static)
+### Anvil (Static and non-static)
-- used to craft jewels
+- Used to craft jewels.
-- sound when used
+- Sound when used.
-- consume ingots, gemstones and jewels
+- Consumes ingots, gemstones, and jewels.

-### Manipulates Effects (Alphabetic order)
+### Manipulate Effects (Alphabetical order)

-- Blood Regen Effect (Blood regeneration will be reduced or increased)
+- Blood Regen Effect: Blood regeneration will be reduced or increased.
-- Charcoal Effect (Charcoal Effective time will be reduced or increased)
+- Charcoal Effect: Charcoal effective time will be reduced or increased.
-- Damage Reduce Effect (Damage will be reduced or increased when player will be attacked)
+- Damage Reduce Effect: Damage will be reduced or increased when a player is attacked.
-- Damage Increase Effect (Damage will be reduced or increased when player will attack)
+- Damage Increase Effect: Damage will be reduced or increased when a player attacks.
-- Deafness Effect (Player can not hear anything, as long he watches into a scope.
-Negative effect for some rings)
+- Deafness Effect: Player cannot hear anything as long as they are looking through a scope.
+(Negative effect for some rings).
-- Disinfection Effect (Disinfection Effective time will be reduced or increased)
+- Disinfection Effect: Disinfection effective time will be reduced or increased.
-- Epinephrine Effect (Epinephrine Effective time will be reduced or increased)
+- Epinephrine Effect: Epinephrine effective time will be reduced or increased.
-- Flash bang Effect (Player get a white screen for a period of time.
-This will be used as negative effect for some rings)
+- Flashbang Effect: Player gets a white screen for a period of time.
+(Negative effect for some rings).
-- Hunger Effect (Hunger of player will be reduced or increased)
+- Hunger Effect: Hunger depletion will be reduced or increased.
-- Night Vision Effect (Player can get Night Vision in different versions)
+- Night Vision Effect: Players can receive various versions of night vision.
-- Optic Stabilizer Effect (Scope Optic will stabilize)
+- Optic Stabilizer Effect: Scope optics will stabilize.
-- Stamina Depletion Effect (Stamina usage will be reduced or increased)
+- Stamina Depletion Effect: Stamina usage will be reduced or increased.
-- Stamina Recovery Effect (Stamina recovery will be reduced or increased)
+- Stamina Recovery Effect: Stamina recovery will be reduced or increased.
-- Thirst Effect (Thirst of player will be reduced or increased)
+- Thirst Effect: Thirst depletion will be reduced or increased.

-### Jewels (Alphabetic order)
+### Jewels (Alphabetical order)
 - Ring of Attack (3 Levels)
 - Ring of Defense (3 Levels)
 - Ring of DragonBlood (3 Levels)